- Posted by ACE Home Services

 - On August 10, 2017

 Owning a home can be an expensive and time-consuming task, especially if one of your pipes burst.
 Over time, pipes are susceptible to deterioration and corrosion.
 Especially in cold weather, pipes can freeze and burst open.
 Regardless of the cause, dealing with a broken pipe is no fun, especially when it floods your house.
-Keep reading to learn about how much you can expect to pay when one of your pipes bursts.
+Keep reading to learn about how much you can expect to pay on average for pipe burst repair cost.

 Average Costs of Typical Pipe Bursts

 One of the main costs to consider when dealing with a broken pipe is water damage.
 Due to flooding and leaks in your walls, ceiling, floor, or basement, you can expect to pay anywhere from $5,000-$50,000.
-The average insurance claim for a broken pipe and water damage is about $15,000.
+The average insurance claim for a broken pipe and water damage is about $15,000 and up if you have a broken water pipe in wall or floors.
+While the cost to repair leaking pipe in ceilings is comparable.
 Your homeowners insurance should cover a majority of the water damage costs, but may not pay to repair the broken pipe.
 Factors such as location, severity of the break, and level of internal damage can affect how much you will pay.

 If the broken pipe is on a small fixture and is easily accessible, you may be able to fix it yourself.
 On average you can expect to pay anywhere from $10-$50 for a do-it-yourself kit to repair a simple leak.

 If there is not an excessive amount of water damage, and you choose to hire a plumber to repair your broken pipe, you can expect to pay anywhere from $50-$250.
 In the case of an emergency, the cost may go up to $300-$600.
-Again, there are other factors that can affect these prices, such as how much work is needed and the materials required to properly repair the pipe.
+Again, there are other factors that can affect these prices, such as how much work is needed and the materials required for proper busted water pipe repair.

 In the case that you’re broken pipe is under the foundation of your home or beneath the concrete slab, you can expect to pay anywhere from $500-$4,000.
 In the case that you find that your home needs new copper piping or an updated plumbing system, you can expect to pay anywhere from $2,000-$15,000.